Debunking 7 top myths about COVID-19 vaccines

 There’s so much information about the COVID-19 vaccine circulating that, at times, it can be hard to separate fact from fiction, especially with some false information spreading quickly and widely on social media.
-So, with the help of nib Group Health & Chief Medical Officer Dr Mellissa Naidoo, we’re debunking some of the biggest COVID-19 vaccine myths.
+So we’re debunking some of the biggest COVID-19 vaccine myths.

 Myth 1: The COVID-19 vaccine can give you COVID-19

 Fact: COVID-19 vaccines do not contain the live virus or even the whole virus that causes COVID-19, so no, they can’t give you COVID-19.